 Fabric covered buttons have been a part of the button story from the early days of Australian history.
-The first newspaper was the ‘The Sydney Gazette and New South Wales Advertiser’ first published on the 5th March 1803.
-In May 1803, amongst other goods for sale imported aboard the ship Rolla, were ‘shirt and other button moulds’.
+The first newspaper was the ‘The Sydney Gazette and New South Wales Advertiser’ published from the 5th March 1803.
+In May 1803, amongst goods for sale imported aboard the ship Rolla, were ‘shirt and other button moulds’.
 Moulds have been made of wood, metal, bone, horn, linen and plastic.
 They have been covered with fabric, crocheted over or painted.
 Fabric covered button moulds have been embroided and beaded.
 (Many articles about covering and decorating your own buttons can be found on the ‘Make your Own’ page of this blog.)
 Tailors, dressmakers, sewing machine stores and department stores offered button and buckle covering services, especially once efficient button covering machinery was developed.

 Australian Buttons and Buckles Pty.
 Ltd., Sydney:

 They produced ‘Jiffy’ recoverable button molds.
 There was also the ‘Jiffy de Lux’ in gold or silver, which showed a ring of metal around the outside of the covered button.
 They also made casein buttons, but I am unaware of their branding.
 This company existed from 1936 until 1951, when they went into receivership.
 All the plant and stock were auctioned, including button presses, embossers, drills, cutters, tumblers, lathes, blanking machines as well as brass, zinc and casein, moulds and dies.

 Buttonmania/Kate Boulton: Melbourne